patbarry6/NCBIwielder/README.md

 gives detailed information about the contents.
 You should definately take a look and understand a bit about how the files are structured.

+My list of things to do:
+* When pulling taxonomy get the correct species name instead of the first hit for the taxa ID in GetLineage.sh
+* Add the option to save all the acc. numbers when we find.seqs()
+* Figure out the passing of commands to the windows subsystem for linux.